brannerchinese/rc_study_plans/projects/postponed_tasks.md

 #### Reading

- * [　] Read about shift from HTML tables as a formatting tool to CSS floats and display: block/inline/inline-block.
-(Thanks to Vivian Brown.)
  * [　] Read about [ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics).
  * [　] Read next chapter in JS books.
  * [Ｏ] List made of major JS graphical libraries of interest.
 No further work to be done on them for now.